fsmMLK/inkscapeMadeEasy/docs/source/index.rst

 The following python modules are required: inkex (comes with inkscape), re, lxml, numpy, math, simplestyle (comes with inkscape), sys and os.

-**Please keep in mind that you will need to install 'pstoedit' converter.**  Linux users can install from your prefered package manager.
+**Please keep in mind that you will need to install 'pstoedit' converter if you want to use LaTeX support.**  Linux users can install from your prefered package manager.
 Windows users can download it from its website.

+In order to use circuitSymbols extension, you must also download inkscapeMadeEasy files and put them inside Inkscape's extension directory.
+Please refer to inkscapeMadeEasy installation instructions.
+In the end you must have the following files and directories in your Inkscape extension directory.

-In order to install inkscapeMadeEasy, your Inkscape extension directory must contain the following structure
+In order to install inkscapeMadeEasy, you must download inkscapeMadeEasy files from github and place them inside Inkscape's extension directory (see below how to find it).
+In the end you must have the following files and directories in your Inkscape extension directory.

 >>> inkscape/extensions/
 >>>             |-- inkscapeMadeEasy_Base.py